PAC in DESI. II. Galaxy-halo connection into the $10^{6}{\rm M}_{\odot}$ frontier: Extended SHAM models and tests

-For the parametric models, the scatters are reasonably well constrained and remain nearly unchanged relative to the fiducial case over $M_{\rm vir}\in[10^{11.0},10^{15.0}]\,\msh$ and $m_{\rm peak}\in[10^{10.0},10^{13.0}]\,\msh$, consistent with the conclusions of \citetalias{2023ApJ...944..200X}.
-In contrast, the more flexible non-parametric model shows an increase in both $\sigma_{\rm c}$ and $\sigma_{\rm s}$ toward lower masses over $[10^{11.0},10^{14.0}]\,\msh$, consistent with the trend reported by \citet{2021ApJ...923..154T} using group catalogues, which also provide a relatively non-parametric constraint.
+From Figure~\ref{fig:vary_shmr}(c), we find that the scatters are reasonably well constrained and remain nearly unchanged relative to the fiducial case over $M_{\rm vir}\in[10^{11.0},10^{15.0}]\,\msh$ and $m_{\rm peak}\in[10^{10.0},10^{13.0}]\,\msh$, consistent with the conclusions of \citetalias{2023ApJ...944..200X}.
 At $M_{\rm h}>10^{14.0}\,\msh$, the scatters are poorly constrained due to limited signal in the measurements, and at $M_{\rm h}<10^{10.0}\,\msh$ they are also poorly constrained because of degeneracies with the mean relation.
 Allowing mass-dependent scatter also leads to larger uncertainties in the inferred mean SHMRs.

 To better illustrate the degeneracy at the low-mass end, we show in Figure~\ref{fig:mcmc_vary} the posterior distributions of four key parameters that govern the central SHMR in this regime from the parametric model.
 These include the low-mass slope of the mean relation, $S_{\rm low}=\alpha-\beta/(2\ln 10)$, the characteristic halo mass $M_2$ and its corresponding mean stellar mass $M_*(M_2)$, and the scatter $\sigma_{9.5}$ evaluated over $M_{\rm vir}\in[10^{9.0},10^{10.0}]\,\msh$.
 A clear bimodality is present in the posterior of $\sigma_{9.5}$: one mode prefers a smaller $\sigma_{9.5}$, a steeper slope, and a larger turnover mass, while the other shows the opposite trend.
 In the fiducial model, the scatter is tightly constrained by the high-mass measurements, and the prior of a constant scatter removes the degeneracy.
 As a result, the low-mass behaviour is more tightly constrained and falls into the branch with smaller $\sigma_{9.5}$.
 However, in principle this degeneracy is difficult to break using only the $\nwprp$ measurements.
 As discussed in Appendix~\ref{sec:extra}, the halo $\Wp$ varies very little at the low-mass end, leaving the abundance as the primary source of information.
 Consequently, many different models can produce nearly identical galaxy abundances at low masses, as illustrated in Figure~\ref{fig:mcmc_vary}.
 Additional low-mass observables that are more sensitive to halo mass, such as gravitational lensing \citep{2025arXiv250920458T,2025arXiv250920434T} or higher-order extensions of the PAC method, are required to break this degeneracy.